eunicewly/GEOL0069week4/README.md

 ![GMM Sentinel 2](https://github.com/eunicewly/GEOL0069week4/assets/159627060/9986cc2a-3c3b-4942-bf76-5b952b67a39a)

 ## Sentinel-3 Altimetry
-Now, we apply these unsupervised methods to altimetry classification tasks, focusing specifically on distinguishing between sea ice and leads in Sentinel-3 altimetry dataset.
+Now, we apply these GMM to altimetry classification tasks, focusing specifically on distinguishing between sea ice and leads in Sentinel-3 altimetry dataset.
-First, we transform the raw data into meaningful variables, such as peakniness and stack standard deviation (SSD), etc. to ensure compatibility with our analytical models.
+We first transform the raw data into meaningful variables, such as peakniness and stack standard deviation (SSD), etc. to ensure compatibility with our analytical models.

 ```
 ! pip install netCDF4